deplatt/GrinNet/Written_Reports/Sprint_4/s4-journal.md

 - How did this use of AI affect your product development or other sprint deliverables?
 If you integrated any of its output directly into your code base, include a link to a pull request where the generated output can be clearly distinguished.
 - Refer back to your answer to question 2.
 To what extent did the use of AI achieve your goals and conform to your expectations? -->

+Each member of the group worked with AI individually for the most part, so we will report on our findings individually.

+### Deven

+My primary AI experiment was to generate boilerplate code.
+I was creating the "verification screen," which is just the screen that the user sees after they create an account, but before their account has been verified through email.
+All that I needed for this page was a very simple UI (just a text display and a button) and a function to send out the email.

+I asked ChatGPT to generate the skeleton code for this using the following prompt:

+> can you generate code for a flutter page with a text in the middle of the screen that says "Verification email sent to [email]." and a button below it that says "Resend Email"

+Since this was such a simple layout, I was expecting ChatGPT to generate this with ease.
+I specifically avoided asking for any functionality for the button, and I was expecting the code returned to literally include "[email]" in the middle text.
+ChatGPT did a decent job of generating the UI elements, but the code it returned had some functionality added that I didn't ask for.
+It included a method for sending the email, which I then deleted to replace with my own.
+I did not mention Firebase in my prompt, so ChatGPT had no way to know that I was using that for verification.

+This use of AI sped up the development process a bit by allowing me to easily geneate boilerplate code, but it did not impact my learning in any way.
+Creating code that like is a tedious task, and it was helpful to have it automated.
+It achieved my goals, but did not exceed expectations.
+The code was used in the file ```verification_page.dart``` in the pull request https://github.com/deplatt/GrinNet/pull/26.

+In addition to this experiment, I also used AI to help my install Cocoapods, a software needed to run GrinNet on an IOS Emulator on my Mac.
+This was a tricky installation, so every time I got an error message I fed it directly to ChatGPT.
+It returned a few commands to run, which was very successful.
+This was extremely helpful because most of the guides and forums I found online related to this installation assumed that the reader was much more savvy that me.
+My hope was that using ChatGPT would give me very specific, step-by-step instructions, which it did very well.
+This did not stunt my learning at all, because I learning how to install Cocoapods is not a skill I desire in any way.
+If I could have magically clicked a button and had it installed I would have done so in a heartbeat, and this use of AI seemed to be the next best thing.